Today's Bible Reading: 1 Corinthians 16

 Reflecting and Thinking

-Paul's concern for the church in every place is again evident in our text--the church has an obligation to care for itself, not only locally but globally.
+Paul's concern for the church in every place is evident in our text--the church has an obligation to care for itself, not only locally but globally.
 This provides today's church the foundation for national and international benevolence.
 This provides the foundation for global efforts in missions.

-Dear God, help us be more like you as we learn generosity by sharing the resources you have given us and by helping others in need.
+Dear God, help us be more like you as we learn generosity by sharing the resources you have given us and by helping those who are in need.
 Help us learn unselfishness.
 Help us appreciate the sacrifice Jesus made as he demonstrated his love for us in his death on the cross.
 May we imitate him in our generosity and spirit of sacrifice for the benefit of others, in His name, Amen.